-In order to promote growth and employment, Austria encourages companies to invest in research and innovation.
-This is part of the Lisbon Strategy, aimed at increasing spending on R&D to 3% of GDP by 2010.
+To promote growth and employment, Austria encourages companies to invest in research and innovation.
+This is part of the Lisbon Strategy, aimed at increasing spending on R&D to 3 % of GDP by 2010.

 One of the roles of Austrian policy on research and technology is to provide access to new technologies and specialised knowledge through networking and by promoting cooperation.
 The key legal foundations for this are:

 The following core governmental institutions are involved in networking research and business.
-They all provide information about accessing research subsidies available to companies, initial advice and continuative links:
+They all provide information on accessing research subsidies available to companies, initial advice and links to further sources:

-The Austrian Council for Research and Technology Development (Rat-FTE) makes recommendations to Federal Offices as well as Regional Offices in the field of research and technology development.
+The Austrian Council for Research and Technology Development (Rat-FTE) makes recommendations to Federal and Regional Offices regarding research and technology development.

 The Austrian Academy of Sciences is the leading organisation promoting non-university academic research in Austria.